drualcman/BlazorInputFileExtended/README.md

 * OnUploadComleted: When all files is uploaded.
 Returns FilesUploadEventArgs.
 * OnError: When some exception.
 Returns ArgumentException.
 * OnSave: When click on SAVE button.
 Returns HttpMessageResponse.
-* OnChange: Normal InputFile OnChange.
+* OnChange: Notmal InputFile OnChange.
 Returns InputFileChangeEventArgs.
 # Handler
 You can use the class BlazorInputFileExtenden.InputFileHandler to implement your own logic or the logic for the Authorization send files.